-PD: Probability of Default ("PD") is an estimate of the likelihood of default over a given time horizon.
-A default may only happen at a certain time over the assessed period, if the facility has not been previously derecognised and is still in the portfolio.

-EAD: Exposure at Default ("EAD") is an estimate of the exposure at a future default date, taking into account expected changes in the exposure after the reporting date, including repayments of principal and interest that the lender would expect to receive, including from the realisation of any collateral.
+- PD: Probability of Default ("PD") is an estimate of the likelihood of default over a given time horizon.
+A default may only happen at a certain time over the assessed period, if the facility has not been previously derecognised and is still in the portfolio. - EAD: Exposure at Default ("EAD") is an estimate of the exposure at a future default date, taking into account expected changes in the exposure after the reporting date, including repayments of principal and interest - LGD: Loss Given Default ("LGD") is an estimate of the loss arising in the case where a default occurs at a given time.
+It is based on the difference between the contractual cash flows due and those that the lender would expect to receive, including from the realisation of any collateral.
 It is usually expressed as a percentage of the EAD.